Ultimate Guide To WordPress RSS

 WP RSS Aggregator Plugin

-WP RSS Aggregator is an RSS feed importer and autoblogging WordPress plugin with extended functionality with a number of premium add-ons.
+WP RSS Aggregator is a comprehensive RSS feed importer and autoblogging WordPress plugin that offers additional functionality with a number of premium extensions (add-ons).

-For example, the Feed to Post add-on for the WP RSS Aggregator plugin is a feature-filled importer that lets you autoblog by importing RSS feeds directly into WP posts.
+For example, the Feed to Post add-on is an advanced importer that allows you to import RSS feeds directly into WP posts or any other custom post type.

 For more details, go here: